IBM-Cloud/docs/services/mobileaccess/facebook-auth-ios-swift-sdk.md

 {: #facebook-auth-ios-config}
 On the Facebook for Developers site:

 1. Log in to your account on  [Facebook for Developers](https://developers.facebook.com).
+For information on creating a new app, see [Creating an application on the Facebook for Developers website](https://console.{DomainName}/docs/services/mobileaccess/facebook-auth-overview.html#facebook-appID).

 1. Ensure that the iOS platform has been added to your app.
-When you add or configure the iOS platform more details are provided about the following steps.

-1. Specify the *bundleId* of your iOS application.
-To find the *bundleId* of your iOS application, look for the **Bundle Identifier** in either the `info.plist` file or Xcode project **General** tab.
+When you add or configure the iOS platform  you need to supply the **bundleId** of your iOS application.
+To find the **bundleId** of your iOS application, look for the **Bundle Identifier** in either the `info.plist` file or Xcode project **General** tab.

   **Tip**: Consider enabling URL Scheme Suffix or Single Sign On if you are planning to use these features.